 Getting nodes#

-Often it is necessary to perform actions on particular nodes, pass them into other functions, or perform more complex selections than you can with existing actions (see Selecting nodes).
-For that, you can use getNodes functions that return a node indexer (SBNodeIndexer, basically a list of nodes) based on the provided Node Specification Language (NSL) expression:
+Often you need to work on specific nodes, pass them to other functions, or perform more precise selections than the built-in actions provide (see Selecting nodes).
+For that, you can use the getNodes functions, which return a node indexer (SBNodeIndexer, essentially a list-like collection of nodes) based on a Node Specification Language (NSL) expression:

 • SAMSON.getNodes from the SAMSON interface, returns a node indexer for the active document.